 At Hyundai, leaders always put the interests of customers first when making decisions.
 They are also committed to building a desirable ecosystem where humans and nature can coexist in a bid to create a better future for the upcoming generations who will be our potential customers.
-To empower our leaders to fulfill their roles and responsibilities, we help them to internalize all the capabilities required to not only excel in their respective fields but also to respond quickly to the rapidly changing business environment company-wide.
+To empower our leaders to fulfill their roles and responsibilities, we help them to internalize all the capabilities required to not only excel in their respective fields but also to respond quickly to the rapidly changing business environment companywide.
 Hyundai strives to lay the foundation for changes in its leaders' behaviors to result in changes in their organizations and members as well.

-Job and Leadership (Unit: Hours)
+Job and Leadership Training in 2021 (Unit: Hours)

 Classification Job Leadership Total

 Training hours 1) 26,804 2,271 29,075

 No. of courses 2) 3,670 931 4,601

 (Learning Lounge) (19 categories) (3 categories)

-Total operating hours for each course (Not total hours based on number of participants) Number of courses offered on "Leaning Lounge", available for all employees
+1) Total operating hours for each course (Not total hours based on number of participants) 2) Number of courses offered on "Leaning Lounge", available for all employees

-New Growth System Setting a growth plan Continuous learning and knowledge sharing Using growth results "What's the career path to become an expert?"
+New Growth System Setting a growth plan Continuous learning and knowledge sharing Using gro wth results "What's the career path to become an expert?"
 'What capacity-building should I need?"
-"What learning solution will be the best for me?"
+"What learnin the be "How to shar "What learning solution will be the best for me?"
 "How to share my work skills?"
 "Growth activities are accumulated as data and reflected in performance evaluation!"
-Growth guide → Career planning Learning curation Knowledge sharing Internal/external Growth data Use by HR • Learning Department Capacity assessment → Capacity improvement plan program • In-house instructors • Learning maps contents experiences • Evaluation/ • Knowledge-sharing promotion/career experiences development
+Growth guide → Career planning Learning curation Internal/external Knowledge sharing activities Growth data • Learning Use by HR Department Capacity assessment → Capacity improvement plan program • Learning maps Program In-house instructors Learning maps Creating and sharing contents Evaluation/ promotion/caree development